parse-community/docs/_includes/parse-server/class-level-permissions.md

 }
 ```

 Same rule applies here - user that is targeted by id, is still subject to rules set for any other broader audiences.
-So for `s0m3userId` 3 sets of rules will be intersected: `*`, `authenticated` and `s0m3userId`.
-Resulting in [`ownerEmail`] only being protected.
+So for `s0m3userId` 3 sets of fields will be intersected: `*`, `authenticated` and `s0m3userId`.
+As a result only `["ownerEmail"]` ia protected.

 Note that `views` field (although being listed as protected) actually has no effect, because it is not protected (in other words allowed) for everyone `*`.

 There is one more way to target user - by pointer field.
 The syntax is: `userField:column_name`.
 This works similar to [#pointer-permissions](Pointer Permisssions).
 You set a column name of either `Pointer<_User>` or `Array` type as a key.
 And any users pointed to by this field are subject to applying fields protection.
 For example: